BlissRoms-x86/Documentation/knowledgebase/troubleshooting/remount-system-as-read-write.md

 # Remount system as Read/Write
+(Credits go to Knoxville and others from Telegram for this method)

 For remounting, we need to use the alt-f1 console or built in terminal.

 **For Bliss 15.x:**
 Boot with DEBUG=1, and mount remount the install partition: